-In the last decade, many writers I know—myself included—have made the shift from writing primarily for media publications to developing custom content for branded magazines, corporate blogs, and other content marketing outlets.
+In the last decade, many writers I know—myself included—have made the shift from writing primarily for media companies to developing digital marketing content for branded newsrooms, corporate blogs, and other content marketing outlets.

 However, the news industry’s loss is the marketing industry’s gain, particularly now that focusing on keyword optimization is no longer the key to success in the online marketing world.
 While some old-school SEO firms are trying to ride the tide by renaming themselves as “content marketing agencies,” if they don’t have a background in editorial journalism, they won’t help your company get anywhere.

-When you’re looking for a consulting agency to assist with your company’s content marketing needs, it’s essential to look beyond the buzzwords and choose an agency team with a background in real, reported journalism.
+When you’re looking for a marketing team or freelance writers to assist with your company’s content marketing needs, it’s essential to look beyond the buzzwords and choose an agency team built of former journalists.
 Here’s why.

-Compelling, link-worthy content that ranks highly in Google and other search engines isn’t just about putting words together—it’s about getting all the facts in order, too.
-Journalists know how to analyze and source data from studies, how to tell whether or not a source of information is credible, and how to conduct interviews and other in-depth research to answer their audience’s questions.
+Compelling, link-worthy content that ranks highly in Google and other search engines isn’t just about putting words together and creating the catchiest headline—it’s about getting all the facts in order, too.
+Former journalists know how to analyze and source data from studies, how to tell whether or not a source of information is credible, and how to conduct interviews and other in-depth research to answer their audience’s questions.

-While a firm focused on SEO or viral marketing may produce an entertaining infographic or blog post, it can do serious damage to your brand if the information within the pieces turns out to be inaccurate.
-But when you choose a team with roots in journalism, you’ll be assured that they’re even more skeptical about surprising claims than your readers are—protecting your company from ridicule and even potential liability claims.
+While a content marketing firm focused on SEO or viral marketing may produce an entertaining infographic or blog post, it can do serious damage to your brand if the information within the pieces turns out to be inaccurate.
+But when you choose a team focused on brand journalism, you’ll be assured that they’re even more skeptical about surprising claims than your readers are—protecting your company from ridicule and even potential liability claims.

 Sure, there are plenty of sites out there that let you submit your preferred keywords, specify the content length, and pay $30 or $40 for an 800-word article, as opposed to the higher rates charged by more premium firms.